single-spa/single-spa.js.org/docs/starting-from-scratch.md

 ### b) Setup webpack

 *Once again, it is important to note that you do not have to use webpack in order to get up and running with single-spa.
-Checkout the documention on [Separating Applications](separating-applications.md) to learn more about the different ways you can use single-spa for your specific build.*
+Checkout the documentation on [Separating Applications](separating-applications.md) to learn more about the different ways you can use single-spa for your specific build.*

 Start by adding webpack, webpack plugins and loaders.